-Previously I shared our visit to Missoula, Montana for a week before heading over to the east coast to spend time in Maine and Canada.
-There was more to this trip but I feel compelled to make Appalachia a story of its own.
+In 2013 we spent a week in Missoula, Montana before heading over to the East coast to spend time in Maine and Canada.
+You can find the full story about the trip in the Travel Adventures section of this blog.
+We loved Quebec and Montreal, and Maine continues to be one of our favorite places but, I feel compelled to make Appalachia a story of its own.
 Appalachia is unique and so different from Montana, Maine, or Canada that I reserved a special place for this part of the journey.

 After enjoying escargot and duck confit in Canada and lobster in Maine we are heading to the land of hush-puppies in the South.
 Duck confit was good but I love hush-puppies.
 Our next destination is the Virginia’s Heritage Music Trail, known as the Crooked Road.